Eric-Robert-Lawson/attractor-oncology/Cancer_Research/BRCA/DEEP_DIVE/BRCA_Cross_Subtype_Literature_Check.md

 ### CS-LIT-26: EZH2-free PCA as the required methodology for TYPE 2 vs TYPE 4 comparisons

-**Pre-specified question:**
-Has any paper described EZH2 as a confounder in PCA-based breast cancer geometry?
-Is the distinction between "EZH2 as depth mechanism" vs "EZH2 as measurement variable" described anywhere?

-**Literature finding:**
+**What the literature contains:**
+Within-sample gene correlation and PCA in breast cancer are standard.
+EZH2 as a measurement variable in PCA is common.

+**What is not in the literature:**
-No paper was found that identifies EZH2 presence in a multi-gene PCA panel as a confound that artificially compresses claudin-low's apparent distance from normal breast when comparing it to TNBC.
-No paper has proposed the methodological rule: for TYPE 2 (EZH2-dominant depth) vs TYPE 4 (commitment-absent depth) comparisons, EZH2 must be excluded from the measurement panel.
+No paper identifies EZH2 presence in a multi-gene
+PCA panel as a confound that artificially compresses claudin-low's apparent distance from normal when compared to TNBC.
+No paper states the methodological

-The broader issue of measurement confound in PCA — where a gene that is both the subject of interest AND included in the measurement panel distorts the position of related but mechanistically distinct subtypes — is not described in the breast cancer literature specifically.
+rule: for comparisons between EZH2-mechanism-dominant cancers (TYPE 2) and commitment-absent cancers (TYPE 4), EZH2 must be excluded from the measurement panel or its dual role (measurement variable AND mechanism variable) will distort the result.

 **Verdict: NOVEL**

+This methodological rule has no published equivalent.
-The EZH2-free PCA as a required methodological correction for cross-subtype depth comparisons is original to this framework.
-The rule is now permanently recorded in BRCA-S8e-PLAIN and applies to all 22+ cancer types in this repository wherever TYPE 2 and TYPE 4 subtypes co-exist.
+It applies to all 22+ cancer types in this repository wherever TYPE 2 and TYPE 4 subtypes co-exist.
+It is now permanently documented here and in BRCA-S8e-PLAIN.

 ---

 ### CS-LIT-27: Within-population Pearson r as a circuit integrity test

-**Pre-specified question:**
-Is this methodological approach — within-population correlation between circuit members as a test of whether the circuit is still connected vs both members depleted independently — described in any published methods paper?

-**Literature finding:**
+**What the literature contains:**
+Within-sample gene correlation is standard (WGCNA, Seurat co-expression modules).
+Co-expression analysis in single-cell data is published broadly.

-Within-sample gene correlation analysis is standard in single-cell and bulk RNA-seq (e.g., Seurat co-expression modules, WGCNA).
-However, the specific application — using the within-population correlation between two functionally linked genes (e.g., SMAD3 and CDKN1A) to distinguish "circuit is disconnected" (low r despite both genes being expressed) from "both genes are jointly down-regulated" — is not described as a named method in any paper found.
+**What is not in the literature:**
+The specific application — using within-population correlation between two functionally linked genes (e.g., SMAD3 and CDKN1A r=+0.041 in LumA) to distinguish "circuit is disconnected" (both genes expressed but uncoupled) from "both genes jointly downregulated" — is not described as a named analytical method in any paper found.

 **Verdict: NOVEL**

-The circuit integrity test via within-population Pearson r is an original methodological contribution from BRCA-S2c.
-Not published elsewhere.
+This circuit integrity test via within-population Pearson r is an original methodological contribution from BRCA-S2c.
+The method applies wherever circuit disconnection vs joint suppression needs to be distinguished in single-cell or bulk data.

 ---